 - If there is more than one person with ALS and/or frontotemporal dementia in your family or someone was diagnosed at a younger age (such as age 45), you may want to meet with a genetic counselor.
 Meeting with a genetic counselor involves taking a detailed medical and family history, evaluating risks, and discussing the impact of genetic testing.

 - A genetic counselor can help you work through the pros and cons of genetic testing based on your concerns and values.
 Genetic counseling does not always lead to genetic testing.

 - For more information about genetic counseling or how to find a counselor in your area, please visit www.nsgc.org.

 - Genetic testing can help determine the cause of FALS in a family.
 Testing is most useful in a person who has been diagnosed with ALS.
-About 50% of individuals with FALS will have a mutation identified.
-Those families with FALS where a mutation is not identified probably have FALS caused by a gene or genes that have not yet been discovered.
+About 60-70% of individuals with FALS will have a positive genetic test result (mutation identified).
+Those families with FALS where a mutation is not identified may have FALS caused by a gene or genes that have not yet been discovered.
 Not having an identified genetic mutation does not eliminate a FALS diagnosis and other family members may still be at risk for developing ALS.

 - If a mutation has been identified, biological family members who don’t have symptoms can be tested to see if they inherited the genetic mutation; this is called predictive testing.
-Some medical centers may require psychological assessment and counseling before predictive testing.
+Some medical centers may require a neurological exam, psychological assessment and counseling before predictive testing.

 - If a person in the family with ALS has a negative genetic test result (no identified genetic mutation), testing family members without a diagnosis of ALS will not provide more information.
 If no one in the family with ALS is available for genetic testing, a negative test result in an unaffected person cannot be interpreted.